siyuan126/siyuan126.github.io/_posts/2017-07-09-MovieProject.md

 As long as we figure out all the parameters in the model, we give this model a series of input, we will get an output.
 Thus we can use this model to predict futuren domestic box office.

 #### What I do?
-I web scrape data using popular tools beautifulsoup and Scrapy from two websites : MojoBoxOffice and The Numbers.
+I web scrape data using popular tools beautifulsoup and Scrapy from two websites : [MojoBoxOffice.]( http://www.boxofficemojo.com) and [The Numbers.](http://www.the-numbers.com)